Anduin2017/AnduinOS-Docs/Servicing/SqlServer/SqlServer.md

 sudo docker stack deploy -c docker-compose.yml sqlserver --detach
 ```

 That's it!
-You have successfully hosted SqlServer on AnduinOS.
+You have successfully hosted SQL Server on AnduinOS.

 The default user is `sa` and the password is `YourStrong!Passw0rd`.

+To manage your SQL Server, it is suggested to install Azure Data Studio.
+You can follow the instructions [here](../../Applications/Database-Tools/Azure-Data-Studio/Azure-Data-Studio.md).

 ## Uninstall

-To uninstall SqlServer, run the following commands:
+To uninstall SQL Server, run the following commands:

 ```bash
 sudo docker stack rm sqlserver